This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the most visited places from Queenstown is Milford Sound.
 In fact, some might even say it is more popular than Queenstown itself.
-However, regardless of this, it’s safe to say that a trip from Queenstown to Milford Sound is high on everyone’s list of things to do in New Zealand.
+Regardless of this, it’s safe to say that a trip from Queenstown to Milford Sound is high on everyone’s list of things to do in New Zealand.

 I have been lucky enough to visit Milford Sound three times from Queenstown and during these visits have explored many of the different places along the way – some that took my breath away and others not so much.

 This blog will help you plan your own trip from Queenstown to Milford Sound by outlining what I consider to be an ideal Milford Sound itinerary on a self-driven road trip, as well as some great tours to choose from if you don’t have your own wheels!